 STEP 5: Implementing Measures

 Documenting in detail the data, analysis and reporting requirements for each of our measures.
 In this step, the Measures Team learns why so many measures are never successfully brought to life (i.e., never reported or used).
-They use the PuMP Measure Definition technique to detail exactly how each of their measures should be implemented, and they begin the documentation of a Corporate Performance Measure Dictionary.
+They use the PuMP Measure Definition technique to detail exactly how each of their measures should be calculated and implemented, and they begin the documentation of a Corporate Performance Measure Dictionary.

 STEP 6: Interpreting Signals from Measures